frothkoetter/cdw/README.md

 ## Lab 5 - optinal Streaming Data

+The dataflow is as follows:
-Streaming data ingested by CDF Nifi with realtime enrichments of weather information of the destination airport and CML Model API for predicting the delay.
+ 1) Streaming data ingested every minute by CDF Nifi new flight events.
+ 2) Realtime weather information from a OpenWeather API of the destination airport
+ 3) Enrichment of the event with CML Model API for predicting the delay.
+ 4) Store the events in micro batches (5Min) in a Iceberg Table

 ![](images/image022.png)

-Run DDL to create a view on a ICEBERG table in the airlinedata database.
+You create a view on a streaming ICEBERG table in the airlinedata database.

 ```sql
 drop view flights_streaming_ice_cve;